GNOME/blueprint-compiler/docs/reference/values.rst

    NumberLiteral = ( '-' | '+' )? <value::ref:`NUMBER<Syntax NUMBER>`>
    IdentLiteral = <ident::ref:`IDENT<Syntax IDENT>`>

 Literals are used to specify values for properties.
-They can be strings, numbers, references to objects, types, boolean values, or enum members.
+They can be strings, numbers, references to objects, ``null``, types, boolean values, or enum members.

 .. _Syntax TypeLiteral: